Ë

-Ë, ë (e-diaeresis) is a letter in the Albanian, Kashubian, Emilian-Romagnol, Ladin, and Lenape alphabets.
-As a variant of the letter e, it also appears in Acehnese, Afrikaans, Breton, Dutch, English, Filipino, French, Luxembourgish, Piedmontese, Russian, the Abruzzese dialect of the Neapolitan language, and the Ascolano dialect.
+Ë, ë (e with diaeresis or e-umlaut) is a letter in the Albanian, Kashubian, Emilian, Romagnol, Ladin, and Lenape alphabets.
+As a variant of the letter e, it also appears in Acehnese, Afrikaans, Belarusian, Breton, Dutch, English, Filipino, French, Luxembourgish, Piedmontese, Russian, the Abruzzese dialect of the Neapolitan language, and the Ascolano dialect.
 The letter is also used in Seneca, Taiwanese Hokkien, Turoyo, and Uyghur when written in Latin script.

 Usage in various languages

 Acehnese

 In Acehnese, ë is used to represent /ə/ (schwa), a mid central vowel.